moschiel/buildroot_external_example/README.md

 # Buildroot External Example

-This repository serves as an example of how to set up an external repository for Buildroot.
+This repository serves as an example of how to set up an external tree for Buildroot.

-## Why Use an External Repository?
+## Why Use an External Tree?

 When working with Buildroot, it's a good practice to keep custom configurations and packages separate from the Buildroot source tree.
 This approach ensures:
 - **Decoupling:** Customizations are maintained independently, making it easier to update Buildroot without conflicts.